The Car Connection Kia Stinger Overview

 While the Optima is sized about like the Stinger outside, the two cars are after very different buyers.
 The Stinger shoots for enthusiast drivers instead of the center of the market.

-Pop the Stinger's long hood and you'll find a choice of 2.0-liter turbo-4 or 3.3-liter twin-turbo V-6 power, both of which are mated exclusively to an 8-speed automatic transmission.
+Pop the Stinger's long hood, and a 2.0-liter turbo-4 or 3.3-liter twin-turbo V-6 live underneath, both of which are mated exclusively to an 8-speed automatic transmission.
 A manual gearbox isn't on offer, although we wouldn't rule one out down the line.
 The 4-cylinder is rated at 255 horsepower and 260 pound-feet of torque, the latter of which comes on at just 1,400 rpm.
 The V-6, meanwhile, comes in at an impressive 365-hp and 376 pound-feet.

 The Stinger comes standard with rear-wheel drive and a limited-slip differential is available, while the snow-friendly all-wheel-drive system comes with brake-based torque vectoring that clamps down on the inside rear wheel to send the power to the outside wheel and help the car rotate through turns.
 The Stinger’s suspension is a fairly conventional setup: MacPherson struts up front and a multi-link setup out back.
 The V-6 model also features four-piston front brakes supplied by Brembo.

-In terms of safety, the Stinger is available with automatic emergency braking, adaptive cruise control, lane keep assist, and even a fatigue sensor that sounds alerts if it detects a tired driver.
+In terms of safety, the Stinger is available with automatic emergency braking, adaptive cruise control, active lane control, and even a fatigue sensor that sounds alerts if it detects a tired driver.